ObjectIsAdvantag/hackathon-resources/README.md

 ## Cisco Spark Starter Guide

-** Note that Cisco Spark trial gives you free chating, calls to other Spark users, and meetings in room with up to 3 members, everything you learn during the hackathon about Spark API, you can reuse after.
+**Note that Cisco Spark trial gives you free chating, calls to other Spark users, and meetings in room with up to 3 members, everything you learn during the hackathon about Spark API, you can reuse after.
-Moreover, Spark API support is free, 24/24, 7/7, email: tropo@support.com**
+Moreover, Spark API support is free, 24/24, 7/7, via [email and #spark4devs room](https://developer.ciscospark.com/support.html)**

 - Sign up for [Cisco Spark](https://www.ciscospark.com/) and get access to the Spark Web client (available on for all OS)
 - [optional] [Install a Spark client](https://www.ciscospark.com/downloads.html) on your laptop and/or mobile phone, and get instant access everywhere

 - Sign in at [Spark for Developers] (https://developer.ciscospark.com) with your Spark account credentials (same as the ones above).
 This is where you'll get your Spark API access token.
-- Take the [Rooms Learning Lab](https://developer.ciscospark.com/samples-tutorials.html) at DevNet - Cisco Developer Network,
+- Take the [Using Rooms & Messages Learning Lab](https://developer.ciscospark.com/samples-tutorials.html) at DevNet - Cisco Developer Network,
 - [Experiment a Cisco Spark bot](https://github.com/ObjectIsAdvantag/sparkbot-webhook-samples) in nodejs,
 - [optional] import the [Cisco Spark collection](http://bit.ly/POSTMAN-SPARK-API) into Postman: launch postman, click import, choose import from link,
 - Check [awesome resources for Spark developers](https://github.com/CiscoDevNet/awesome-ciscospark) in various languages.